-SIA’s Peer Support Officers (PSOs) visit the Centre weekly to offer practical advice and face-to-face support to newly injured people and their families on all aspects of SCI.
+SIA’s Support Network Coordinators visit the Centre fortnightly to offer practical advice and face-to-face support to newly injured people and their families on all aspects of SCI.
 They also provide life-long support post-discharge in the community.
-SIA’s PSOs all have a SCI so can talk from personal experience.
+SIA’s Support Network Coordinators all have a SCI so can talk from personal experience.

 SIA also arrange Vocational Clinics in the Centre to provide advice to people with a SCI who want to get back to work, school or college.
 SIA offer support, advice and information through their free Advice Line:

 The Support Network Coordinator for the East Midlands covers the Princess Royal Spinal Cord Injuries Centre and can be contacted on 01908 208 538

 Aspire is a national charity that provides practical help to people who have been paralysed by Spinal Cord Injury.